TheRacetrack/racetrack/docs/development/plugins.md

 Check out [plugins-job-types.md](./plugins-job-types.md)
 to see how to create a job-type plugin.

+### Using additional dependencies
+Plugins can use additional dependencies (Python packages).
+You can include them in a `requirements.txt` file.
+It will be installed using pip so you can use these dependencies in your plugin's code.

 ### Create a plugin manifest
 Create `plugin-manifest.yaml` file in a plugin directory.
 Basically, it contains the metadata of the plugin.